vathyfogarassy/WNNEM/README.md

   - *wnnem_pair*: index (\_id) of the matched pair resulted by the WNNEM method
   - *nn_euk_pair_numberoftrial*: index (\_id) of the matched pair resulted by the nearest neighbour method based on the Euclidean distances of the individuals
   - *nn_mah_pair_numberoftrial*: index (\_id) of the matched pair resulted by the Mahalanobis matching (nearest neighbour matching based on Mahalanobis distances)
-  - *nn_psm_02_pair_numberoftrial*: index (\_id) of the matched pair resulted by the greedy 1:1 PSM (propensity score matching) method applying caliper size set as 0.2 of the standard deviation of the logit of the propensity scores.
+  - *nn_psm_02_pair_numberoftrial*: index (\_id) of the matched pair resulted by the greedy 1:1 PSM method applying caliper size set as 0.2 of the standard deviation of the logit of the propensity scores.
-  - *nn_psm_dyn_numberoftrial*: index (\_id) of the matched pair resulted by the greedy 1:1 PSM (propensity score matching) method applying caliper size determined dynamically and set at the minimal value for which 1:1 matching can be performed.
+  - *nn_psm_dyn_numberoftrial*: index (\_id) of the matched pair resulted by the greedy 1:1 PSM method applying caliper size determined dynamically and set at the minimal value for which 1:1 matching can be performed.
 - **Scripts**:
   Contains the implemented python modules.
 - **example.py**: